 A borrower that’s small enough and then not otherwise ineligible due to its operating activities or connections to China must meet another requirement.
 Its revenues must have dramatically declined.

 Example 1.
 Martha runs a preschool.
-In 2019, the preschool generated $100,000 in gross receipts both in quarter 1 and in quarter 2.
+In 2019, the preschool generated $100,000 in gross receipts each quarter.
 Gross receipts fell due to the COVID-19 pandemic in 2020, however.
-In quarter 1, revenues equaled $50,000, for example.
+In quarter 1, revenues equaled $75,000, for example.
 And then in quarter 2, revenues equaled $25,000.
 Martha can qualify for a second draw loan based on the drop in revenue in quarter 1 of 2020.
-That drop equals 50 percent.
+That drop equals 25 percent.
 And she needs a drop at least that large.
 Martha can also qualify for a second draw loan based on the drop in revenue in quarter 2 of 2020.
 That drop in revenue equals 75 percent.

-If an entity operated in neither the first or second quarters in 2019 but did operate during the third and fourth quarter, the entity qualifies for a second draw loan if gross receipts for the first or second quarter of 2020 fall to less than 50 percent of the gross receipts for the third or fourth quarter of 2019.
+If an entity operated in neither the first or second quarters in 2019 but did operate during the third and fourth quarter, the entity qualifies for a second draw loan if gross receipts for one of the quarters of 2020 drops by 25 percent or more as compared to the gross receipts for the third or fourth quarter of 2019.

-Finally, if an entity began operations only in 2020 but was in operation on February 15, 2020 and gross receipts for the second quarter of 2020 fall to less than 50 percent of the gross receipts for the first quarter of 2020, the entity qualifies.
+Finally, if an entity began operations only in 2020 but was in operation on February 15, 2020 and gross receipts for the second quarter of 2020 fall by at least 25 percent of the gross receipts for the first quarter of 2020, the entity qualifies.

 Accounting Method for Gross Receipts

-One unanswered question left by the statute: How a borrower does the accounting used to determine gross receipts.
+The statute leaves unanswered a key question: How a borrower does the accounting used to determine gross receipts.

 A quick first guess might be that a borrower simply uses the same accounting method as it does for its tax returns.
 So, either tax accrual basis or tax cash basis accounting.